Franco’s Focaccia di Recco

 This is a focaccia recipe that hails from Liguria, the coastal region of northwestern Italy.
 Recco is a beautiful seaside town located about a 30-minute drive from Genoa, the region’s capital.

 Focaccia di Recco is absolutely delicious!
-This is a focaccia that’s made without yeast, which enables it to become somewhat crispy once baked.
-Focaccia di Recco is traditionally filled with Crescenza-Stracchino cheese, a soft cow’s milk cheese that has a delicious creamy texture along with a slight tangy taste that complements this focaccia perfectly.
+This is focaccia that’s made without yeast, which enables it to become somewhat crispy once baked.
+Focaccia di Recco is traditionally filled with Crescenza-Stracchino cheese, a soft cow’s milk cheese that has a delicious creamy texture along with a slightly tangy taste that complements this focaccia perfectly.

 Once you’ve tasted this recipe, you will definitely be making this Focaccia di Recco time and time again!